-A post-run recovery massage can reduce excessive post-exercise muscle tone, increase muscle range of motion, increasing circulation and nutrition to damaged tissue, and deactivate symptomatic trigger point, reduced post-exercise soreness and delayed onset muscle soreness (DOMS).
-Soft tissue therapy has also been said to aid in psychological recovery alongside music, warm baths and showers to enhance muscle relaxation and allow recovery.
+A post-run recovery massage can reduce excessive post-exercise muscle tone and increase muscle range of motion.
+Massage also improves circulation and nutrition to damaged tissue, deactivate symptomatic trigger point, reduced post-exercise soreness and delayed onset muscle soreness (DOMS).
+Soft tissue therapy has also been said to aid in psychological recovery alongside music, warm baths and showers to enhance muscle relaxation and allow healing.

 More info: Recovery Massage

 There is often debate whether ice baths (cold water immersion) is beneficial after exercise.
-In regards to running, ice helps to decrease inflammation resulting from an intense activity.
-This can help to decrease post activity muscle soreness.
+In regards to running, ice helps to decrease inflammation resulting from intense activity.
+Ice can help to reduce post-activity muscle soreness.

-The day after intense activity, heat can be used to help relax tight muscles.
-Heat also promotes blood flow to an area, which can promote the recovery of lactic acid build up.
+The day after intense activity, you can use heat to help relax tight muscles.
+Heat also promotes blood flow to an area, promoting the recovery of lactic acid build-up.

 More info: Ice therapy

-A good night’s sleep consisting of around 8 hours is important for muscle recovery among other biological functions.
-As mentioned above compression garments can be worn to bed to further assist with recovery.
-A good night’s sleep can be achieved by ensuring the room is cool, dark and quiet, and free of electronic distractions.
-Ideally one should have a well-developed sleep routine that consists of the aforementioned strategies and avoids caffeine and excessive fluid intake before bed.
+A good night’s sleep consisting of around 8 hours is essential for muscle recovery, among other biological functions.
+As mentioned above, compression garments can be worn to bed to further assist with healing.
+You can achieve a good night’s sleep by ensuring the room is cool, dark and quiet and free of electronic distractions.
+Ideally, one should have a well-developed sleep routine that consists of the strategies mentioned earlier and avoids caffeine and excessive fluid intake before bed.